He Puapua: Land reform

 The Department of Conservation is consulting on proposals to transfer Public Conservation Land, reform conservation governance to reflect Treaty Partnership at all levels, and provide for the delegation, transfer and devolution of functions and powers to Māori people.

 Infrastructure and water

-Te Mana o Te Wai has been set up by the ruling Labour government in order to provide an elevated role for Māori in decision-making, and work on Māori rights and interests in freshwater.
+Te Mana o Te Wai was set up by the Labour government to provide an elevated role for Māori in decision-making, and work on Māori rights and interests in freshwater.
 Local Government Minister Nanaia Mahuta began work on the implementation of a set of entities to transfer management of drinking water and wastewater.
-Mahuta proposes that each entity is run on a co-governance model where half of entity board members will be elected and the other half represent mana whenua.
-Auckland Mayor Phil Goff has pointed out this will mean the organisation will lack rate payer accountability and risks becoming self-serving.
+Mahuta proposed that each entity is run on a co-governance model where half of entity board members will be elected and the other half represent mana whenua.
+Auckland Mayor Phil Goff pointed out this will mean the organisation will lack ratepayer accountability and risks becoming self-serving.

-Criticism

-University of Queensland law professor James Allan called He Puapua “radical”.
-In his report, he said “[He Puapua] is a radical Report.
-Its recommendations are radical.
-Were those recommendations to be fulfilled to any considerable degree they would undercut majoritarian democracy; they would impinge upon elements of the Rule of Law; and they would exchange newer, worse, more aristocratic constitutional arrangements for older, better, more democratic ones.”